C u s t o m P r i c i n g

 The colour chart at left shows the cool colours available with titanium.
 The bottom chain is natural grey.
 Please specify colour by TI# when ordering.

-See the Rings & Tools section for bags of rings if you'd like to knit it yourself.
+See the Rings and Tools section for bags of rings if you'd like to knit it yourself.

 Different Titanium Grades

-Most folks selling titanium wire are offering Commercially Pure Grade#1 titanium, while I offer Grade #19, also known as 6AL4V.
+Most folks selling titanium wire are offering Commercially Pure Grade#1 titanium, while I offer Grade #19 (6AL4V).

 What's the Difference Between Grade #1 and 6AL4V?